A Growing Need for Minnesota Treatment Centers for Young AdultsReading Time: 4 minutes

-Like their counterparts around the country, Minnesota’s young adult population is experiencing the negative mental health effects of the pandemic—coupled with a shortage of care.
+Like their peers around the country, Minnesota’s young adult population is experiencing the long-term negative mental health repercussions of the pandemic.
 New research shows the one out of every three adults in the North Star State experienced a mental health condition last year.

 Young Adults in Minnesota Are Seeking Help

 Each year, MHA ranks all 50 states and Washington DC in terms of mental health, substance abuse, and access to care.
 The organization’s 2021 report found that one out of every three people searching for mental health resources through MHA last year was between the ages of 18 and 24.

 More people are using Mental Health Minnesota’s screening tools as well.
 In October 2020, nearly 3,200 people completed a mental health screening with the organization—a 600 percent increase when compared with the numbers in March 2020.
 And the majority of those who did the screening were under the age of 24, the organization reports.

 2021 Minnesota Mental Health Statistics

-Mental Health America’s rankings show that, on average, 19% of Minnesota residents experienced mental illness in 2020.
+Mental Health America’s latest rankings show that, on average, 20% of Minnesota residents experienced mental illness in 2021.
 However, another survey, administered by the Kaiser Family Foundation (KFF), reported even higher numbers.
-KFF’s report looked at data from October 2020, and found that 31 percent of Minnesota residents over 18 were experiencing symptoms of anxiety and/or depression.
+KFF’s report found that 31 percent of Minnesota residents over 18 were experiencing symptoms of anxiety and/or depression.

 Consequently, suicidal ideation is also on the rise in the state.
-MHA found that 5 percent of people in Minnesota—195,000 individuals—seriously considered suicide in 2020.
-Meanwhile, in the Chicago area, the closest major metropolitan area outside of Minnesota, health officials compared the number of suicides in the first six months of 2019 with the number during the same time period in 2020, and found that suicides have increased by 23 percent.
+MHA found that 5 percent of people in Minnesota—202,000 individuals—seriously considered suicide in 2020.
+Meanwhile, in the Chicago area, the closest major metropolitan area outside of Minnesota, health officials compared the number of suicides in the first six months of 2019 with the number during the same time period in 2020, and found that suicides had increased by 23 percent.